stefanwinkel/katacoda-scenarios/hello-world/step1.md

 `docker stats --no-stream`{{execute}}

 ## Important
 The most important thing to understand about memory limits is that they’re not reservations.
 They don’t guarantee that the specified amount of memory will be available.
 They’re only a protection from overconsumption.

 ## Considerations
-1. First, can the software you’re running operate under the proposed memory allowance?
+1. Can the software you’re running operate under the proposed memory allowance?
-2. Second, can the system you’re running on support the allowance?
+2. Can the system you’re running on support the allowance?

+## Advanced
+1. How does this apply to a Java Image with the JVM and parameters like maximum heap size (-Xmx) ?